camptocamp/c2cgeoportal/doc/developer/debugging.rst

    ./docker-run --env=DEBUG=TRUE make ...

-It will add a message at the start of each rule with the list of files that required an update, e.-g.:
+This will add a message at the start of each rule with the list of files that required an update, e.-g.:

 .. code::